-Baby lovey Lamb how-to: free PRINTABLE lovey crochet pattern
+Baby lovey Lamb how-to: free PDF lovey crochet pattern

 This is my little Mary lamb lovey crochet pattern.
 One of my most popular patterns of all time.
 It’s so adorable and easy for a child to hold and carry.
 This baby crocheted comforter will help the child feel secure and beloved.
 And makes for some super cute baby photos!